Alemi7523/Alemi7523.github.io/index.md

 ### Night 2 - Prestigious Secret

-New Emma scene this night and it is clear that she isn’t really planning to help Naved despite what she said to him.
+New Emma scene this night and it is clear that she isn’t really planning to help Neved despite what she said to him.
 This time, we will get to control her after the scene ended.

 You have a Togekiss at level 39, an Azumarill at level 38, and a Meganium at level 39 and all shiny.